Floydlang/floyd/README.md

 **FEATURES:** Functions, structs as immutable value objects, immutable strings, immutable vectors, immutable dictionaries, deep and immutable JSON integration, static typing, type deducing, automatic deep behaviour of all types, like comparison and copying.

-**REMOVED:** Pointers and references and aliasing, null, classes with mutation and aliasing, inheritance, memory management, header files, constructors and manual lifetime operators, dynamic types, dynamic members of objects.
+**REMOVED:** Pointers and references and aliasing, null, classes with mutation and aliasing, inheritance, memory management, header files, constructors and manual lifetime operators (like copy-constructors and assignment operatorsetc), dynamic types, dynamic members of objects.

-**COMING SOON:** protocols, sumtype, double-type, file system access, clocks & channels.
+**COMING SOON:** file system access, clocks & channels, protocols, sumtype.

 Floyd consists of the language specification, a compiler and a byte code interpreter.
 Floyd is written in portable C++ 11.